+Domestic violence charges are always serious and often complex cases.
 Strangulation or choking, when the victim’s ability to breathe has been impeded, is a form of domestic violence that can be charged as a Class 4 Felony in Arizona.
 A felony charge for Aggravated Assault adds another layer of risk and punishment to Arizona’s already over-bearing criminal code.

-Assault or Simple Assault is a misdemeanor in Arizona.
+Assault or simple assault is a misdemeanor in Arizona.
+An example of simple assault might be forcefully pushing or grabbing someone leaving a red mark or bruise.
 To be found guilty of simple assault, the prosecution must prove that you:

-Aggravated Assault is a felony in Arizona.
+Aggravated assault is considered a felony in Arizona.
 The Arizona law provides for the misdemeanor assault to be increased to a felony when it takes place with any number of additional, designated factors.
 Those factors may include but are not limited to the presence or use of a weapon or deadly instrument, an adult upon a minor, where the victim is the police, fire, or medical personnel.

-- Elements.
 The prosecution must prove that you committed an assault and that you intentionally or knowingly impeded the normal breathing or circulation of blood of another person:

 You have any domestic violence relationship as listed in A.R.S.
 13-3601, including relationships such as:

 Choking or strangulation are common allegations in domestic violence situations but choking or strangling does not necessarily rise to a felony aggravated assault charge.
 If you wrap your hands or arm around someone’s neck forcefully in an emotionally charged situation, most people will call that choking or strangling.
-While that is an assault and domestic violence, it is not likely a felony unless you actually impede the victim’s ability to breathe.
+While that is an assault and domestic violence, it is not likely a felony unless you impede the victim’s ability to breathe.